cpliakas/git-wrapper/README.md

 ---------------------------------

 Sometimes the `HOME` environment variable is not set in the Git process that is spawned by PHP.
-This will cause many git operations to fail.
+This will cause many Git operations to fail.
 It is advisable to set the `HOME` environment variable to a path outside of the document root that the web server has write access to.
 Note that this environment variable is only set for the process running Git and NOT the PHP process that is spawns it.